Vita Vea

-Tevita Tuliʻakiʻono Tuipulotu Mosese Vaʻhae Fehoko Faletau Vea (born February 5, 1995), otherwise known as Vita Vea, is an American football nose tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Washington and was drafted by the Buccaneers in the first round of the 2018 NFL Draft.
+Tevita Tuliakiono Tuipulotu Mosese Vahae Fehoko Faletau "Vita" Vea (born February 5, 1995) is an American professional football nose tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Buccaneers in the first round of the 2018 NFL draft.
+Vea won Super Bowl LV with the team over the Kansas City Chiefs, and was selected to his first Pro Bowl the following year.

 College career

 As a junior in 2017, Vea was the Pac-12 Defensive Player of the Year and won the Morris Trophy.
-On January 2, 2018, he declared his intention to enter the 2018 NFL Draft.
+On January 2, 2018, he declared his intention to enter the 2018 NFL draft.

 Professional career

+Pre-draft

 Vea participated in the 2018 NFL Combine, but did not complete all drills due to a hamstring injury.